Mandatory Iraq: Later years

-The Anglo-Iraqi Treaty of 1930 provided for a "close alliance," for "full and frank consultations between the two countries in all matters of foreign policy," and for mutual assistance in case of war.
+The Anglo-Iraqi Treaty of 1930 provided for a "close alliance" for "full and frank consultations between the two countries in all matters of foreign policy" and for mutual assistance in case of war.
 Iraq granted the British the use of air bases near Basra and at Habbaniyah and the right to move troops across the country.
-The treaty, of twenty-five years' duration, was to come into force upon Iraq's admission to the League of Nations.
+The treaty, of 25 years' duration, was to come into force upon Iraq's admission to the League of Nations.

-With the signing of the 1930 Treaty and the settling of the Mosul Question, Iraqi politics took on a new dynamic.
+With the signing of the 1930 Treaty and the settling of the Mosul question, Iraqi politics took on a new dynamic.
 The emerging class of Sunni and Shia landowning tribal sheikhs vied for positions of power with wealthy and prestigious urban-based Sunni families and with Ottoman-trained army officers and bureaucrats.
-Because Iraq's newly established political institutions were the creation of a foreign power, and because the concept of democratic government had no precedent in Iraqi history, the politicians in Baghdad lacked legitimacy and never developed deeply rooted constituencies.
+Because Iraq's newly-established political institutions were the creation of a foreign power, and the concept of democratic government had no precedent in Iraqi history, the politicians in Baghdad lacked legitimacy and never developed deeply-rooted constituencies.
 Thus, despite a constitution and an elected assembly, Iraqi politics was more a shifting alliance of important personalities and cliques than a democracy in the Western sense.
-The absence of broadly based political institutions inhibited the early nationalist movement's ability to make deep inroads into Iraq's diverse social structure.
+The absence of broadly-based political institutions inhibited the early nationalist movement's ability to make deep inroads into Iraq's diverse social structure.

-The Mandatory administration continued to operate until 1932.
+Mandatory Iraq's administration continued to operate until 1932.

-In 1936 and 1937 various protests and revolts broke out against the Iraqi government, with the main issues centering around agrarian issues and conscription into the armed forces.
-These were suppressed by the Iraqi government with assistance from the RAF Iraq Command, with Kedourie writing that the "killing, it seems, was indiscriminate, and old men, women and children were the victims."
-An armed revolt which broke out in 1937 over agrarian issues and conscription was also "put down with the help of indiscriminate aerial bombing."
-During these disturbances, Shia religious leaders were expelled from Iraq due to being Persians.
-Kedourie describes the monarchy as despotic, with a record "full of bloodshed, treason and rapine" and "however pitiful its end we may know that it was implicit in its beginning."
+In 1936 and 1937, various protests and revolts broke out against the Iraqi government, with the main issues centering around agrarian issues and conscription into the armed forces.
+They were suppressed by the Iraqi government with assistance from the RAF Iraq Command, with Kedourie writing that the "killing, it seems, was indiscriminate, and old men, women and children were the victims".
+An armed revolt which broke out in 1937 over agrarian issues and conscription was also "put down with the help of indiscriminate aerial bombing".
+During these disturbances, Shia religious leaders were expelled from Iraq for being Persians.
+Kedourie describes the monarchy as despotic, with a record "full of bloodshed, treason and rapine", and states that "however pitiful its end we may know that it was implicit in its beginning".